industrial kettle with agitator

 - Scrapers in PTFE or other material compatible with the product.

-- Gearmotor with sufficient torque, not just nominal power.
+- Gear motor with sufficient torque, not just nominal power.

 - Shaft seal suitable for washing, pressure, and sanitary conditions.